theAkito/userdef/README.md

 ```

 ### Alternative Sources
-This app is designed to be used inside containers.
-I do not recommend randomly using it on your every day Linux machine.
-For example, `/etc/passwd` is not locked when `userdef` is operating on it.
-In rare cases, this could corrupt the file, because other processes might use it, while `userdef` modifies it.

-If used inside a Docker container or when building a Docker image, there is no risk of corruption.

 >Last week i bought a chain saw with a twisted handle.
 Perhaps i wasn't careful, but by accident it chopped one of my arm off, then i thought to myself "gosh, this is POWERFUL!". [...]